Accenture/mercury/guides/CHAPTER-1.md

 platform.register("hello.world", echo, 10);
 ```

-The Hello World function is written as an inline "lambda function".
+The Hello World function is written as an "inline lambda function".
 It is registered programmatically using
 the `platform.register` API.

-The rest of the functions are written using LambdaFunction, TypedLambdaFunction and KotlinLambdaFunction interfaces.
+The rest of the functions are written using regular classes implementing the LambdaFunction, TypedLambdaFunction
+and KotlinLambdaFunction interfaces.

 ## TypedLambdaFunction